mafrosis/esphome-config/README.md

  0. Extract the ID for the above table using `make flash`
  1. [Configure a custom image using the esphome templates](#template)
  2. [Build the custom image](#build)
- 3. Ensure device appears on wifi network
+ 3. Flash and ensure device appears on wifi network
- 4. Update "My Devices" table in this `README.md`
- 5. Setup esphome config and re-flash to esphome
+ 4. Watch the MQTT logs using `DEVICE=blah make logs`

 ESP Home